An expansion of claims for loss of earning capacity.

 The practical impact of this decision is that when assessing claims, parties need to keep in mind the potential, even when a claimant is retired, for there to be entitlement to a claim for superannuation pension entitlements which would have been received in the remainder of pre-illness life expectancy, from which should be offset, any reversionary pension payable to the beneficiary of the fund, on the claimant’s death.

-This Health Insight was written by Principal, Kellie Dell’Oro and Solicitor, Rosemary Blanden.
+This Health Insight was written by Principal, Kellie Dell’Oro and Lawyer, Rosemary Blanden.
 Please content them if you have any questions or if you would like further information.

 Latz v Amaca Pty Ltd SADC 56 at .